thebrandonallen/edit-author-slug/readme.md

 Development of this plugin takes place on [GitHub](https://github.com/thebrandonallen/edit-author-slug/ "Edit Author Slug on Github").
 Pull requests are always welcome!

-#### Translations Available
-* Dutch - props Juliette Reinders Folmer

-You can also visit the plugin's homepage at http://brandonallen.me/wordpress/plugins/edit-author-slug/

 ## Installation

 1. Upload `edit-author-slug` folder to your WordPress plugins directory (typically 'wp-content/plugins')